umegaya/lua-aws/README.md

 ## Current Status

 now it just Proof of Concept.
-only some API of EC2 and SQS tested. almost EC2 API is not tested and even entry does not exist most of AWS services. but I think almost code service-indepenent and well modularized, so it not so hard support other services if signers and requests are fully implemented (sorry for my laziness, but patches are welcome!!).
+only some API of EC2, Kinesis,  and SQS tested. almost EC2 API is not tested and even entry does not exist most of AWS services. but I think almost code service-indepenent and well modularized, so it not so hard support other services if signers and requests are fully implemented (sorry for my laziness, but patches are welcome!!).

 I currently developing network game which application code is entirely written in lua, and this binding will be used for it, after that, more services will be support and library itself will be more stable. but now, I don't have enough time to complete this project.

+EDIT: now some guys seems to use this at least their playground. and v4 signature and json request supported, so more APIs should work (but not tested)